jinq0123/grpc_cb/README.md

 * route_guide example

 ## Todo
-1. Lua binding.
-Convert grpc_byte_buffer to string, which is needed by lua.
 1. Connect and disconnect event.
 1. Export for unity.
 1. Compression
 1. Security
 1. Metadata
-1. Support message types other than protobuffer.

 ## Tutorial
 Tutorial shows some codes in the route_guide example.